Jesianne Asagi Jesianne Asagi

 exhibited:

-"Asian and Pacific Islander American Women: An Historical Anthology" (book cover), Shirley Hune and Gail Nomura, NYU Press, 2005.
+"Asian and Pacific Islander American Women: An Historical Anthology", Shirley Hune and Gail Nomura, NYU Press, 2005.

 commissioned: